 - Clean the tank and element using vinegar as seen in the video below.
 This can also be done with non-electric water heaters if you feel the inside of the tank needs a deeper clean after flushing with water.

 A hot shower is a great way to start or end your day.
 Servicing your RV hot water heater is important to make sure you not only have hot water when you need it, but it can also save you costly repairs.

-Make sure you keep track of all your RV maintenance with an online tool such as Maintain My RV .
+Make sure you keep track of all your RV maintenance with an online tool such as RV LIFE Maintenance .
 It will also send you timely reminders when RV maintenance is due to help you avoid expensive repairs and potentially serious accidents.

 Continue reading for more information on RV water heaters: